Signs of Melanoma

 The four main types of melanoma in skin are:

-- Nodular melanoma: This is the second most common type of melanoma and can metastasize (spread) rapidly.
-It is most likely be found on the chest, head, neck and/or back, and tends to redden, rather than darken, as it advances.
+Nodular melanoma: This is the second most common type of melanoma and can metastasize (spread) rapidly.
+It is most likely to be found on the chest, head, neck and/or back, and tends to redden, rather than darken, as it advances.
+Nodular melanoma develops when the cancer cells grow downwards into the skin in a vertical fashion, and will be characterised by a hard lump rising out of the skin where the nodule occurs.

 It is also possible for melanoma to develop without initially causing any changes to the skin.